VedikaBehera/VedikaBehera/README.md

 # About Me:

-Hello!
+Hello! <br>

+I’m driven by the curiosity to uncover what shapes consumer decisions, blending insights from psychology and business. <br>

-I’m curious what makes people tick, blending psychology and business to decode consumer behavior.
-With a Bachelor’s in Psychology and an MBA from IIM Trichy (dual major: Marketing & Operations), I currently drive category growth at Swiggy.
+With a Bachelor’s in Psychology and an MBA from IIM Trichy , I currently drive category growth at Swiggy.

-From managing chocolates at Instamart to being part of the founding team for Snacc: Swiggy’s 0-to-1 QSR venture, I’ve worked across category metrics, supply operations, growth and vendor partnerships.I rely on data to uncover insights and turn them into actionable strategy.
+From managing chocolates at Instamart to being part of the founding team for Snacc: Swiggy’s 0-to-1 QSR venture, I’ve worked across category metrics, supply operations, growth and vendor partnerships.
+I rely on data to uncover insights and turn them into actionable strategy.

-I began my career in direct sales and have always enjoyed applying a research-led approach through case studies  and strategic problem solving.
+I began my career in direct sales and have always enjoyed applying a research-led approach through case studies  and strategic problem solving. <br>
 Currently sharpening my SQL skills and always up for new business challenges.

 ## 🌐 Socials: